xataio/xataform/README.md

 ## Architecture

-This application is build on top of Xata, Next.js, tRPC and Clerk.
+This application is built on top of Xata, Next.js, tRPC and Clerk.

 ### Server side